SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Terraria's Dedicated Server Mod
 -------------

-Aims to provide a stable Server + API which is compatible with Mono.
+Aims to provide a stable Server + API which is compatible with Mono while also being 10% free of charge.
+However if you wish to donate, please checkout the donation options over at http://tdsm.org
+(Donating will encourage us to work harder, Because at the moment we are doing this out of shear good will for people in a predicament when we originally left.)

 If you like TDSM or want to help support us, we simply ask you to tell your friends about it, and help spread the word!.